vacp2p/rfc/content/docs/rfcs/70/README.md

 Alice wants to send an encrypted message to Bob.
 Here Bob is the only individual able to decrypt the message.
-Alice has access to Bob’s Ethereum address.
+Alice knows Bob’s Ethereum address.

 # Theory and Description of the Protocol